It was an impetuous trip to Andamans which turned out to be reinvigorating for the soul.

 Picturesque Ross Island

 Post dinner, we went for a walk across the Marine Drive.
-Vacant roads, starlit sky and the soothing sound of the waves crashing on the beach, bliss!
-During our walk along the margin of the sea we enjoy the view of the broad expanse of waters spread out before our eyes, an unfailing source of delight to any one capable of appreciating the beauties of nature.
-For the ocean in all its changeful moods never ceases to be beautiful.
-The tranquilizing affect of the sea specially during the night with the sound of the calm waves brushing at the shore makes you forget all about your sorrows and daily struggle.
+While walking along the margin of the sea we enjoyed the view of the broad expanse of waters spread out before our eyes, an unfailing source of delight to any one capable of appreciating the beauties of nature.

 It was a perfect night with your feet covered with black waters, striking tides giving a white color to the water on collision, I pricked up my ears to listen to the revelation of their harmony.
 I then realised the need to release the grime built up inside me to free my emotions like the ocean.